One of – if not the – first question our clients ask us, tends to be “how much does a DJ cost?”.

 How much direct communication do you feel you need with the DJ ahead of your event?
 If you feel more secure knowing you’ve had some preliminary discussions and the DJ or their agent, so they have a good feel for the genre(s) and artists you like; the vibe you want to achieve; and the type of crowd, it may be worth paying for an agent/DJ who offers a “complete” service.
 The best in the business will be happy to liaise with you ahead of time to hear your thoughts and make suggestions – or take complete control – as you like.
 Communication should be efficient, clear and inspire confidence.
 Our rule?
 If you call twice in 24 hours without an acknowledgement or response, it is probably time to look elsewhere!

-Be sure to check out our Instant Price Calculator available here, which gives you an instant price for one of our standard DJs.
+Be sure to check out our Quick Quote Calculator, and our Full DJ Calculator which give you an instant price for one of our standard pro DJs and any equipment hire.
 Due to the wide ranging fees associated with the Premium, and Celebrity options (see above!), please get in touch separately for a quote.